-The signal synthesizer has to generate two carriers matched in level; in order to ensure uplink linearity, the first and third order uplink intermodulation products resulting from the two signals are measured.
+Two matched level test signals (CW carriers) at 1 kHz separation shall be applied at the transponder input.
+Each test signal, S{in} , must be 7 dB above total receiver noise level for modes with ALC ON. in order to ensure uplink linearity, the first and third order uplink intermodulation products resulting from the two signals are measured.